Priyadj9/spotifyclone/README.md

 # Spotify Clone - MERN Stack

 This project is a full-stack Spotify clone application built using the MERN stack (MongoDB, Express, React, Node.js) with Cloudinary and Multer for efficient handling of audio and images.
+Styling is done using Tailwind CSS.
 It allows users to browse and play songs/albums, while admins can upload new content via a separate dashboard.

 ## Live Demo